zhiburt/tabled/README.md

 ## Table types

-`tabled` has a few representations of tables some differs from it's view some from it's implememtation details.
+`tabled` has a few representations of tables some differs from it's view some from it's implementation details.

 There are situations when you might better use one but not another.
 But sometimes some can be used interchangable.